Results & Photos

 Presentations will be at 11:00 am.
 Trail Running SA members will be eligible for the following random draw prizes.
 Joining Trail Running SA is easy and costs only $10.
 Click here for more info on membership, and click here for more information on the random draw.

-- TRSA: 2 x TRSA hoodie, 2 x TRSA tech tee/singlet, 2 x TRSA cotton tee, 4x TRSA Trucker hats, 1 x TRSA tech band, 2 x mixed boxes of Cliff Bars, 3 x entries to Five Peaks SA Trail Running Festival.
+- TRSA: 2 x STRAVA Summit Subscriptions, 2 x Clif Mixed Goodies bags, 2 x TRSA hoodie, 2 x TRSA tech tee/singlet, 2 x TRSA cotton tee, 4x TRSA Trucker hats, 1 x TRSA tech band, 2 x Mixed boxes of Clif Bars, 3 x entries to Cleland SA Trail Running Championship.

 The Trail Running SA team & how to volunteer